China: Working and Living

 Emergency services vary widely in availability and cost.
 The first thing to do, on arrival, is to research the local situation so as to be ready in case of need.
 Many Western companies have arrangements of their own, either through an in-house clinic, or through a contract with a local public or private clinic.

-There are international schools in many parts of China, and they often teach the International Baccalaureate.
+There are international schools in many parts of China, and they often teach the international baccalaureate.
+Cities with at least two international schools include:

-Beijing, Cashan Dongguan, Chaoyang District, Chengdu, Guangzhou, Utahloy, Nanjing, Ningbo, Quingdao, Shanghai, Suzhou, Tianjin and Xian.
-The cost of attendance at such schools can however be as high as USD25,000 a year.
+Beijing, Changzhou, Chengdu, Chaongqing, Dalian, Guangzhou, Nanjing, Ningbo, Qingdao, Shanghai, Shenzhen, Suzhou, Tianjin, Wuhan, Xiamen (Amoy) and Xi’an.
+The cost of attendance at such schools can however be as high as US$25,000 a year.

-There are of course much cheaper options for parents who are prepared to send their children to Chinese schools, particularly at a young age, when they will find it easy to learn Chinese, something that can hardly be bad for them in later life.
-There are private Chinese nursery schools which teach both in English and Chinese (the Chinese want their children to speak English even more than Westerners want sinophone children); the cost might be in the USD200-300 range, per month.
+There are of course much cheaper options for parents who are prepared to send their children to Chinese schools, particularly at a young age, when they will find it easy to learn a Chinese language, something that can hardly be useful in later life.
+There are private Chinese nursery schools which teach both in English and Chinese languages (the Chinese want their children to speak English even more than Westerners want sinophone children).
+The cost is in the USD200-300 range, per month.

-Once a child has a reasonable command of Mandarin, there are a certain number of primary schools open to foreigners, at least in the major cities.
+Once a child has a reasonable command of a Chinese language (preferably Mandarin), there are a certain number of primary schools open to foreigners, at least in the major cities.
 The child will need a Chinese health certificate, vaccination certificate and passport, and the parent needs to go with the child to the school to register.